SwitchGDX/switch-gdx/README.md

 The majority of LibGDX is fully supported.
 A few features such as GL30 and audio recording are currently unsupported.

 ## Extensions
-FreeType, Controllers, and Box2D are supported.
-Bullet may be supported in the future.
+FreeType, Controllers, Box2D, Bullet are supported.

 ## JVM Languages
 Since Clearwing takes Bytecode as an input, it can support any JVM language.
 The main limitation would be the Clearwing